A-Q's 'God's Engineering' Is A Grown & Enthusiastic Rap Offering; Possibly His Best Project | Album Review

 Whether he's rapping of the overwhelming quality of life ("It's Complicated") or delivering an OG tale of how the rap life and business intersect ("Men Slept, Jesus Wept"), or sparring alongside M.I Abaga ("A Class Act"), A-Q sounds focused in a way he's seldom been before.
 And the well-documented concerns about his delivery seem to have propelled him to become better.
 Aesthetically, it plays to GE's replay value that its beats are minimalist and that the rapper has upped his game so he doesn't rely on the brashness that has accompanied his previous works.

 "No Pension," possibly my favorite, offers an insight into A-Q's mind, as regards the Hip Hop culture and its commercial prospects.
 As his position demands, A-Q grapples with such themes a lot, as he aims to do one better for the culture.
 The Coronation event, possibly the biggest of its kind, is one of such ventures by which A-Q elevates the genre – more than just rapping, A-Q puts in the work, everyone knows.
-"Loyalty vs Honesty," GE's closer, continues in the path of that discussion, as A-Q's analytical approach to lyricism comes to the fore; one verse and a spoken word piece, and a thread is connected between both ideals.
+"Loyalty vs Honesty," GE's closer, continues in the path of that discussion, as A-Q's analytical approach to lyricism comes to the fore; one verse and a spoken word piece, and a thread are connected between both ideals.

 More Descriptions of this project